Golden Fire Hydrant

 Best time to go: April 18 at 5:12 AM for the annual painting ceremony.
 Otherwise, anytime.

 What to know: The hydrant is small.
-Look at the corner of 20th and Church, across from Dolores Park.
+Look at the corner of 20th and Church, across from the upper corner of Dolores Park.

 Getting There